EURO GOVT-Weak activity data propels Bund to four-week high

 “Taking into account the recent momentum that has been building up, the market is more prepared to look at the downside, in the PMI data especially,” said Christian Lenk, strategist at DZ Bank.

-“Investors are becoming more and more cautious ahead of the weekend ...
-People decided here to pull the trigger and go risk-off.”
+“Investors are becoming more and more cautious ahead of the weekend... and all together people decided here to pull the trigger and go risk-off.”

-However, the impact on peripheral bonds was limited, with Italian 10-year yields rising 6 basis points on the day to 4.48 percent, but remaining well below peaks of 4.64 percent seen earlier this month.

 The risk of the Italian vote producing a fragmented parliament with limited ability to pursue reforms has been balanced by the market’s belief that the European Central Bank remains an effective buyer of last resort.

-That has calmed nerves, ensuring most selling by investors worried about the election outcome has been met by buyers who have faith in the central bank backstop.
+That has calmed nerves, ensuring any selling by investors in worried about the election outcome has been met by buyers who have faith in the central bank backstop.

+Italian 10-year yields were 4.5 basis points higher on the day at 4.47 percent, but still well below peaks of 4.64 percent seen earlier this month and far the 6 percent barrier, breached last year, that prompted the ECB to make its bond buying commitment.

-Spain cashed in on investors appetite for higher-yielding peripheral bonds, raising an above-target 4.2 billion euros at auction just a day after the country issued its first dollar bond since 2009.
+Later in the day, Spain sells up to 4 billion euros of debt, split across bonds maturing in 2015, 2019 and 2023.
+The sale is expected to cash in on solid appetite for higher-yielding peripheral bonds and comes a day after the country issued its first dollar bond since 2009.

-“That was a very good auction in pretty much every aspect ...
-It’s been a long time since the big skew has been towards the 10-year in distribution terms,” said Marc Ostwald, strategist at Monument Securities, referring to the large amount of 10-year paper sold relative to less risky, shorter issues also on offer.
+“With Italy’s political risks still prevalent, we suspect there will be some demand to switch into Spanish paper on a tactical basis,” said Credit Agricole strategist Peter Chatwell in a note to clients.

 Spanish bond yields have pulled back somewhat after rising in early February when a political scandal brought calls for Prime Minister Mariano Rajoy to resign.
-Since then, Spain has outperformed Italy, leaving the spread between the two at its narrowest since early November.
+Since then, Spain has outperformed Italy, narrowing the spread between their 10-year bond yields by 18 bps.

-Ten-year Spanish yields were last flat on the day at 5.20 percent, wiping out an early rise as markets welcomed the auction result.
+Ten-year Spanish yields were slightly higher on the day, up 4 basis points at 5.24 percent, with traders citing the normal concession-building process, where dealers sell before an auction to make room for the new paper.

-France shrugged off the disappointment of its weak PMI data, producing a solid set of auctions that raised more than 10 billion euros.
-Ten-year French yields were slightly lower on the day, down 3 bps at 2.26 percent.
+France will also sell up to 10.5 billion euros of nominal and inflation-linked bonds.